<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 3. "Wisdom: The World of Emotions" Game

-Pro Tip: Districts and schools that partner with Panorama for social-emotional learning measurement receive access to Playbook, an online professional learning library.
-Playbook includes hundreds of SEL strategies, lesson plans, and activities from expert organizations—such as Second Step, Move This World, and Open Circle.
+Pro Tip: Districts and schools that partner with Panorama for surveys receive access to Playbook, an online professional learning library.
+Playbook includes hundreds of strategies, lesson plans, and activities from expert organizations—such as Move This World and Open Circle.

 4. The Play at Home Guide